KyleBing/plates/CloudKit_Setup_Guide.md

    - Check the box to enable CloudKit
    - Click "Configure" next to CloudKit
    - Create a new container or select existing one
-   - Container ID should be: `iCloud.com.taiwuict.Plates`
+   - Container ID should be: `iCloud.cn.kylebing.Plate`

 ## Step 2: Xcode Project Configuration